188 – Investor stream

 Migration Queensland assesses all EOIs that meet the above Home Affairs and Migration Queensland criteria.
 If you are successful, you will receive an email invitation to lodge an application and be requested to provide the following documents.

 - Summary of your business and investment background

 - Home Affairs Form 1139A (showing the last three financial years)

 Note: You must upload these documents digitally through the Document Portal link in your invitation email.
 Migration Queensland no longer accepts documents sent by email or post.
 You can only upload one document per file.
-If you have multiple documents, merge, and save them as one file.
+If you have multiple documents, please merge, and save them as one file.

 When you have received your invitation from Migration Queensland:

 - pay the non-refundable application fee to finalise your application.
 Do not pay the fee until you have been invited to apply and all your documents have been uploaded.